| Posted: September 20th, 2011

 Officials in other cities also swapped stories of launching program reforms involving both budget cuts and tax increases.
 Akron’s mayor talked about having to sell a tax increase to voters.
 So did city managers from Virginia and North Carolina.
 Voters and residents seemed willing to increase property tax rates (typically, to keep tax revenues at current levels despite falling property values).
 For example, the city manager of Hampton, VA recounted holding public meetings where residents could weigh in on budget issues and finding out that the public could understand the trade-offs between wants and needs and tax increases.
 These budget meetings and posting the trade-offs on line for residents to view smoothed the actual budget process.

 What really rang through the conference and prompted my proposal to have cities teach state and federal policymakers was a resounding emphasis on the need to inform and reach agreement among both political parties and among public officials, employees, and the public.
-That’s a vital and too often missing ingredient in federal and state budget policy-making.Assets and debts, Government
+That’s a vital and too often missing ingredient in federal and state budget policy-making.Asset and debts, Budget process, Debt and deficits, Economic Growth and Productivity, Fiscal policy, Local, State and local finance, State and Local Finance Initiative, Tax Policy and Charities, Taxes and Budget

 2 Comments »